Restream/reindexer/readme.md

 	query := db.Query("items").Sort("rating+year", true, []interface{}{5,2010})
 ```

-For make query to the composite index, pass []interface{} to `.WhereComposite` function of Query builder:
+To query the composite index, pass `[]interface{}` to the `.WhereComposite` function of the Query builder:

 ```go
 	// Get results where rating == 5 and year == 2010
 	query := db.Query("items").WhereComposite("rating+year", reindexer.EQ,[]interface{}{5,2010})
 ```

-All the fields in regular (non-fulltext) composite index must be indexed.
-I.e. to be able to create composite index `rating+year`, it is necessary to create some kind of indexes for both `raiting` and `year` first:
+All the fields in a regular (non-fulltext) composite index must be indexed.
+I.e. to be able to create composite index `rating+year`, it is necessary to create some kind of indexes for both `rating` and `year` first:

 ```go
 type Item struct {